 The only public transport between Kep and Phnom Penh is by bus.
-By bus it takes around 4 hours to travel 170 km from Kep to Phnom Penh although this journey can take up to an hour longer when the traffic in the evening time around Phnom Penh becomes congested.
+By bus it takes around 4 hours to travel 170 km from Kep to Phnom Penh although this journey can take up to an hour longer in the evening time when the traffic around Phnom Penh becomes congested.
 There are a variety of different types of bus service from Kep to Phnom Penh, from very basic non-air conditioned buses to modern bus services which tend to stop less often and are therefore quicker.

 Bus Times from Kep to Phnom Penh